Herne Bay Pier

 Herne Bay Pier was the third pier to be built at Herne Bay, Kent for passenger steamers.
-It was notable for its length of 3787 ft and for appearing in the opening sequence of Ken Russell's first feature film French Dressing.
-It was destroyed in a storm in 1978 and dismantled in 1980, leaving a stub with sports centre at the landward end, and part of the landing stage isolated at sea.
-It was preceded by two piers: a wooden deep-sea pier designed by Thomas Rhodes, assistant of Thomas Telford, and a second shorter iron version by Wilkinson & Smith.
+It was notable for its exceptional length of 3787 ft and made famous after appearing in the opening sequence of Ken Russell's first feature film French Dressing.
+Herne Bay Pier suffered extensive damage in a 1978 storm, leading to much of it being dismantled in 1980, leaving only a pier-stub at the landward end, and part of the landing stage isolated at sea.
+The two previous piers built on the same location included a wooden deep-sea pier designed by Thomas Rhodes, assistant of Thomas Telford, and a second shorter iron version by Wilkinson & Smith.

 Structural history

 First pier

-According to The Illustrated London News of 1850, Herne Bay had fewer than a dozen inhabitants at the beginning of the 19th century, until a military encampment prompted expansion of population.
-This small development in turn attracted visitors who disembarked via hoys from passing London-Margate steamers.
-After a few bumpy rides in hoys the visitors decided they needed a pier and family accommodation at Herne Bay, and so the first Herne Bay Pier began.
-At the behest of a group of investors led by Surrey building contractor George Burge who had worked for Thomas Telford at St Katharine Docks, a 3613 ft long and 24 ft wide pier was designed and built by Telford's assistant Thomas Rhodes.
+According to The Illustrated London News of 1850, Herne Bay had fewer than a dozen inhabitants at the beginning of the 19th century.
+With the arrival of a military encampment the population of the area quickly grew into a small, developed community.
+This small development in turn attracted visitors from passing London-Margate steamers, who made shore excursions into the bay area aboard small ships known as hoys.
+Enjoying the small village as a relaxing get away, but not enjoying the bumpy rides in hoys, visitors decided they needed a pier upon which their steamers could moor and accommodation to make the trip to Herne Bay an extended stay, and so the first Herne Bay Pier was built.
+A group of investors led by Surrey building contractor George Burge who had worked for Thomas Telford at St Katharine Docks, a 3613 ft long and 24 ft wide pier was designed and built by Telford's assistant Thomas Rhodes.
 Telford was building Whitstable harbour at the time.
-The first wooden pile was driven on 4 July 1831, and the structure was completed on 12 May 1832 at a cost of £50,000 when the steamer Venus brought the first passengers, in the same decade as Telford Terrace, the Pier Hotel and the promenade.
+The first wooden pile was driven on 4 July 1831, and the structure was completed on 12 May 1832 at a cost of £50,000 (equivalent to £4.6 million in 2023).
+The steamer Venus was the first to bring passengers to Herne Bay using the newly built pier.
+That same decade the Telford Terrace, the Pier Hotel and the promenade were also opened as the bustling vacation town continued to attract vacationers.